ponylang/ponyc/BUILD.md

 You also need [CMake](https://cmake.org/download/) version 3.15 or higher.

+## Clone this repository

+The Pony build process uses git submodules so you need to build from a checked out clone of this repository.

 ## Build Steps

 The build system uses CMake, and includes a helper wrapper that will automatically set up your out-of-source build directories and libraries for you.